Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 16, 2026

 Social Work Practice with Individuals and Families

-After learning how psychological and social issues influence human behavior, students can then learn how to assess client needs, apply intervention techniques, and develop therapeutic relationships.
-At this level, classes typically focus broadly on how to accomplish these tasks with individuals and families.
+Students learn to assess client needs, develop intervention plans, and build therapeutic relationships.
+At this level, practice classes focus broadly on working with individuals and families across a range of presenting issues.

 Crisis Intervention and Trauma-Informed Care